bitnami/charts/bitnami/kiam/README.md

 <!--- app-name: Kiam -->

-# Bitnami package for Kiam
+# Bitnami Secure Images Helm chart for Kiam

 kiam is a proxy that captures AWS Metadata API requests.
 It allows AWS IAM roles to be set for Kubernetes workloads.